 Here’s a quick list of why using silicone bakeware is a great option in multiple baking scenarios.

-- Flexibility: Silicone is a super flexible material resulting in an easy release.
+- Flexibility: Silicone is a super flexible material, making them easy to use and easy to release your baked goods.
 No more crying over stuck cake!

 - Durable: Silicone is a durable material.
 Both stain and odor-resistant, you won’t have to worry about it absorbing smells or discoloration anytime soon.